jonashall8/Defence-Hackathon-DroneGuard/README.md

 ## Project Overview
 **DroneGuard** is a hybrid AI-powered acoustic detection system designed to identify and classify Class 1 Uncrewed Aerial Systems (UAS) in real-time.

-Built during the **Ottawa Defence Hackathon 2025**, this prototype addresses the critical challenge of detecting "Low, Slow, and Small" (LSS) aerial threats that often evade traditional radar cross-sections.
+Built for the **Ottawa Defence Hackathon 2025**, this prototype addresses the critical challenge of detecting "Low, Slow, and Small" (LSS) aerial threats that often evade traditional radar cross-sections.

 By leveraging **Transfer Learning** on the YAMNet architecture, DroneGuard acts as a "Shazam for Drones," distinguishing between ambient environmental noise (wind, traffic, birds) and specific drone motor harmonics in cluttered urban environments.